Mohamud-Elmi/Cybersecurity-Digital-Forensics-University-Portfolio/README.md

-# 🎓 Cybersecurity & Digital Forensics – University Portfolio
+# 🎓 Cybersecurity & Digital Forensics University Portfolio

-This repository contains my academic projects and coursework completed during my **BSc (Hons) Cybersecurity & Digital Forensics** degree at **Kingston University (Class of 2025)**.
+This repository contains a curated collection of academic projects, reports, and practical coursework completed during my **BSc (Hons) Cybersecurity & Digital Forensics (2:1)** at **Kingston University**.
-Each module demonstrates a different domain of cybersecurity, from encryption and network defense to business innovation and human behaviour in security.
+Each module showcases hands-on technical work and written analysis across multiple domains of cybersecurity — from encryption and endpoint defense to digital entrepreneurship and human factors in security.

 ---